Here’s what to do instead.

 Sign up for my monthly newsletter today.

-All your meticulously crafted marketing content—email newsletters, social media posts, advertisements, and, of course, website copy—is useless if it doesn’t reinforce a clear, concise, and consistent narrative that ties back to your core brand message.
+All your meticulously crafted marketing copy—email newsletters, social media posts, advertisements, and, of course, website copy—is useless if it doesn’t reinforce a clear, concise, and consistent narrative that ties back to your core brand message.
 Make these five shifts in your approach to writing website and product messaging, and you’ll see the positive difference in the way customers respond pretty quickly.